UnifierHQ/unifier/SECURITY.md

 | 1.1.x   | legacy  | :white_check_mark: Supported |
 | < 1.1   | eol     | :x: Unsupported              |

-> [!NOTE]
-> We have decided to extend v1.1.x support to ensure the previous series
-> of Unifier Micro can receive security updates.

 ### What do the types mean?
 - `release`: This is the newest series and is in active development.
 - `legacy`: This is an older series that will continue to receive bug